RexoGer/Keyauth-Loader/README.md

 # Simple Keyauth loader

-A Very nice and simple keyauth loader that has nice visuals to start with a base
+A Very nice and simple keyauth loader that has nice visuals to start as a base

 ## Description